spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/create.md

    `"waitTime" : "${ templateVariables.timeToWait }",`

-   ...where `timeToWait` is a variable already defined in the `variables` section of the template.
+   ...where `timeToWait` is declared in the `variables` section of the template for this purpose.

 Here's a complete set of pipeline-template JSON, with the schema, variables list, and the pipeline definition: